thijsfranck/the-dynamic-typists/README.md

 6. Once connected, you'll see "Dev Container: The Dynamic Typists" in the bottom-left corner of the VS Code window, indicating that you are now working inside the container.

 7. You're all set!
-You can now develop, build, and test the project using the provided development environment.
+You can now run, develop, build, and test the project using the provided development environment.

 #### PyCharm